RobotsAndPencils/objective-c-style-guide/README.md

 - (id)taggedView:(NSInteger)tag;
 ```

-**Note: this is a poor example because in general tags are an antipattern and should be avoided if at all possible**
+**Note: this is a poor example because in general tags are an antipattern and should be avoided if at all possible**.

 Avoid And (With Exceptions)
 ---------------------------